Trump campaign bracing for legal battle over election, forming ‘coalition’ of lawyers

 Campaign General Counsel Matthew Morgan told Fox News this week that the campaign is urging active and retired attorneys and even law students to volunteer in their nationwide efforts.

-TRUMP URGES VOTERS TO CHECK MAIL-IN BALLOTS AT COUNTED POLLS AFTER SAYING THEY SHOULD VOTE TWICE
+TRUMP URGES VOTERS TO CHECK MAIL-IN BALLOTS AT COUNTED POLLS AFTER SAYING THEY SHOULD TRY TO VOTE TWICE

 “Democrats are working to shred election integrity measures one state at a time, and there’s no question they’ll continue their shenanigans from now to November and beyond,” Morgan told Fox News.
 “The Trump campaign is fighting to ensure every valid ballot across America counts—once.”